needle-mirror/com.unity.sentis/Documentation~/how-sentis-runs-a-model.md

 # How Sentis runs a model

-Sentis performs optimized tensor operations by scheduling the work across multiple threaded jobs on the central processing unit (CPU) or executing the task in parallel on the graphics processing unit (GPU) using pixel and compute shaders.
+Sentis performs optimized tensor operations by scheduling the work across multiple threaded jobs on the central processing unit (CPU) or scheduling the task in parallel on the graphics processing unit (GPU) using pixel and compute shaders.

-When the [engine](create-an-engine.md) executes a model, it steps through each layer of the model.
-It executes the layer operation on the input tensors to calculate one or more output tensors.
+When the [worker](create-an-engine.md) schedules a model, it steps through each layer of the model.
+It schedules the layer operation on the input tensors to calculate one or more output tensors.

 The [`BackendType`](xref:Unity.Sentis.BackendType) you choose determines how and when the worker performs each operation.